alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 `www.gov.uk` is a CNAME record which ultimately points to `www-gov-uk.map.fastly.net.` The `fastly.net` domain name is hosted by special nameservers at the Fastly content delivery network, which aim to respond with the IP address of the Fastly cache node which is "closest" to the user.
-Read more about Fastly in the next section.
+Read more about Fastly in the next section, or [read more about gov.uk DNS][govuk-dns-docs].

 [govuk-dns repo]: https://github.com/alphagov/govuk-dns
 [govuk-dns-config repo]: https://github.com/alphagov/govuk-dns-config
+[govuk-dns-docs]: /manual/dns.html
 [Jisc]: https://www.jisc.ac.uk/domain-registry
 [Amazon Route53]: https://aws.amazon.com/route53/